Modeling Multivariate Time Series with Copula-linked Univariate D-vines: The D-vine based Time Series Models

 \subsubsection{Model specification of uDvine}

 The strict stationarity of $\{Y_t\}_{t=1}^T$ implies that the marginal distribution $F_t(\cdot)=F(\cdot)$ for all $t$ and that all bivariate copulas in the same tree must be identical, i.e. $c_{s,t}=c_{s',t'}$ if $t-s=t'-s'$.
 We call this the homogeneity condition.
-Thus, under the stationarity assumption, to fully specify the joint distribution of $\bfY$, one needs to specify a marginal distribution $F(\cdot)$ and $T-1$ bivariate copulas for tree 1 to tree $T-1$.
-This is unrealistic when $T$ is large.
+Thus, under the stationarity assumption, to fully specify the joint distribution of $\bfY$, one needs to specify a marginal distribution $F(\cdot)$ and $T-1$ bivariate copulas for tree 1 to tree $T-1$, which is unrealistic when $T$ is large.

-A natural solution is to `truncate' the D-vine after a certain level~(say tree $p$) and set all bivariate copulas beyond tree $p$, i.e. $\{c_{s, t}, t-s>p\}$, to be independent copulas\footnote{See \cite{Brechmann2012} and \cite{Brechmann2014} for a similar idea on truncating R-vine.}, where $p \ll T$.
+A natural solution is to `truncate' D-vine after a certain level~(say tree $p$) and set all bivariate copulas beyond tree $p$, i.e. $\{c_{s, t}, t-s>p\}$, to be independent copulas\footnote{See \cite{Brechmann2012} and \cite{Brechmann2014} for a similar idea on truncating R-vine.}, where $p \ll T$.
 We call the univariate D-vine time series model truncated at tree $p$ the uDvine($p$) model.
-As shown later in Proposition \ref{pMC}, the uDvine($p$) is a $p$-order homogeneous Markov chain.
-To maximize the flexibility of marginal behavior, we do not impose any parametric assumption on $F(\cdot)$ and only assume it to be absolutely continuous, which makes the uDvine a semiparametric time series model.
+As shown later in Proposition \ref{pMC}, uDvine($p$) is a $p$-order homogeneous Markov chain.
+To maximize the flexibility of marginal behavior, we do not impose any parametric assumption on $F(\cdot)$ and only assume it to be absolutely continuous, which makes uDvine a semiparametric time series model~{(see Remark 1 for other choices of marginal distributions)}.